 Telephone: 416-289-5000 ext.
 8720

 The heart of Centennial College's Interactive Media Management program is user experience (UX).
 Your ability to design and create meaningful interactive digital experiences will position you to succeed as an interactive media professional.

-This Interactive Media Management program, facilitated through the School of Communications, Media and Design, is ideal for you if you have completed a post-secondary program and wish to apply your skills to a career in interactive media management.
-If you're passionate about making interactive experiences that "just work", this program is for you.
+This media graduate certificate program, facilitated through the School of Communications, Media, Arts and Design, is ideal for you if you have completed a post-secondary program and wish to apply your skills to a career in interactive media management.
+If you're passionate about making interactive experiences that "just work," this program is for you.

 The interactive digital media industry is changing as mobile and immersion computing becomes more important and prevalent.
-As such, this collaborative and project-driven program emphasizes:
+As such, this collaborative and project-driven college media program emphasizes:

 - Digital strategy